Community Use of School Facilities

 |Chantilly High||626||Mountain View Alternative High||323|

-Should you have general questions pertaining to community use, contact:
+Should you have general questions pertaining to community use, contact us below:

-Community users are prohibited from having the following activities in Fairfax County Public Schools to include school buildings, on playgrounds, and on fields:
+Community users are prohibited from having the following activities in Fairfax County Public Schools to include in school buildings, on playgrounds and on fields:

 - Aerial Acrobatics

-- Animals (except in the case of service animals that are necessary to help an individual with a disability)
+- Animals (except in the case of service animals that are necessary to help an individual with a disability).
+The user shall cleanup any school grounds used by service animals participating in scheduled events.

 - Laser Tag